fntz/fntz.github.io/_posts/2013-10-25-openstruct-for-config-files.markdown

 ---
 layout: post
-title:  "OpenStruct for Config files"
+title:  "OpenStruct for configuration files"
 date:   2013-10-15 16:00:00
 comments: true
 categories: ruby
 tags: ruby openstruct config snippet
-summary: "Usage `OpenStruct` class for mapping config files."
+summary: "How to use `OpenStruct` class to mapping config files."
 ---

-Simple config files like this:
+Simple configuration files usually looks like:

 ```text
 foo:bar
 zed:set
 baz:foo1
 ```

-conveniently placed in `OpenStruct` class, which that seems designed for such thinsgs.
+It all placed comfortably into `OpenStruct`, that are made for this kind of thing.

 Implementation